 Incorporate the ab wheel into your cross-training workouts, as well as your weight training and Pilates sessions.

-The ab wheel is a versatile training accessory that’s easy to store and assemble, and can be used safely on multiple surfaces (wood, concrete, ceramic, etc.).
+The ab roller is a versatile training accessory that’s easy to store and assemble, and can be used safely on multiple surfaces (wood, concrete, ceramic, etc.).

 Essentially, it’s a wheel with a diameter of 18.5 cm with a bar running through its centre and two 10 cm handlebars on either side.
 You hold the handles for support as you kneel on the ground and roll the wheel forward and back.

-Made with 45% recycled materials, this ab wheel is an eco-friendly piece of equipment with accessories to help you evolve your training sessions.
+Made with 45% recycled materials, this ab roller is an eco-friendly piece of equipment with accessories to help you evolve your training sessions.

 A mat is also included with the wheel to ensure your knees are comfortable during your workouts.